Energy & Environment

 Restoring Wild Pacific Salmon

-Unfortunately, the health of California’s fisheries is threatened by increased water exports from the Sacramento-San Joaquin River Delta, which leave fish without the freshwater they need to survive.
+Unfortunately, the health of California’s fisheries is threatened by increased water exports from the Sacramento-San Joaquin River Delta, which leave fish without the fresh water they need to reproduce.
 From 2002 to 2009, salmon populations dropped 97%, from nearly 1.5 million to just 39,500 adult fish, the largest salmon collapse in U.S. history, due in large part to excessive water exports.
-At the federal level, Speier has supported full salmon disaster assistance following the record collapses in recent salmon fishing seasons.
+At the federal level, Congresswoman Speier has supported full salmon disaster assistance following the record collapses in recent salmon fishing seasons.

-Beyond providing immediate relief to those impacted by the collapse, Speier recognizes that California is in desperate need of more long-term, sustainable water policies founded upon the best available science and focused on conservation.
-She is closely monitoring the controversial Bay Delta Conservation Plan to make sure that government decisions affecting the fate of the Delta and its fisheries are transparent and accountable to the public, including the many fishermen who depend on a healthy Bay-Delta.
+Beyond providing immediate relief to those impacted by the collapse, Congresswoman Speier recognizes that California is in desperate need of more long-term, sustainable water policies founded upon the best available science and focused on conservation.
+In this historic drought year, she is closely monitoring government decisions affecting the fate of the Delta and its fisheries to make sure they are transparent and accountable to the public.
+She emphatically rejects the false “fish vs. people” dichotomy, which merely serves to undermine all the Californians, from family farmers to fishermen to California Indian Tribes that depend on a healthy Delta for their livelihoods.

-In December of 2010, Speier hosted a groundbreaking summit of fishermen, local leaders, and state and federal decision makers in Half Moon Bay to discuss how to save California’s commercial and recreational salmon fishing industries.
-Joined by her colleague, Congressman Mike Thompson, Speier jump-started an effort to give the fishing community a seat at the table when it comes to negotiating the future of California’s water policy and its impacts on the environment, on fish and on people.
-Recently, Speier helped organize a summit in Antioch to unite both the fishing and farming communities in demanding common sense, science-based solutions to the challenges they all face.
+In December of 2010, Congresswoman Speier hosted a groundbreaking summit of fishermen, local leaders, and state and federal decision makers in Half Moon Bay to discuss how to save California’s commercial and recreational salmon fishing industries.
+Joined by her colleague, Congressman Mike Thompson, Congresswoman Speier jump-started an effort to give the fishing community a seat at the table when it comes to negotiating the future of California’s water policy and its impacts on the environment, on fish and on people.
+In April 2011, Congresswoman Speier helped organize a summit in Antioch to unite both the fishing and farming communities in demanding common sense, science-based solutions to the challenges they all face.